 Systematic samples of adult steelhead and Chinook Salmon ascending LGR were collected during daily operation of the adult fish trap by National Marine Fisheries Service (NMFS).
 The trap is located in the LGR fish ladder upstream from the fish-counting window.
 The trap captured a systematic random sample of fish by operating a computerized trap gate according to a predetermined sample rate.
 The trap gate was opened four times per hour for a length of time directed by the programmed sample rate; the trap was operational 24 hours per day.
 The sample rate is determined based on sample size goals of the various projects using the adult trapping data combined with forecasted abundance of the targeted species, run, and rear type.
 Ideally, the sample rate is apportioned equally across the entire sampling season.
-However, the trap did not operate during weekends from March 1 to August 17, and the trap rate was adjusted to continue achieving the sample rate goal by compensating for the two non-trapping weekend days.
+However, the trap did not operate during weekends from March 2 to August 17, and the trap rate was adjusted to continue achieving the sample rate goal by compensating for the two non-trapping weekend days.
 Inseason adjustments to the sample rate were sometimes needed to accommodate limitations at the trapping facility, changes to the forecast, or sample size goal modifications.
-Additionally, high (\geq 21°C or \geq 70°F) and low (\leq 0°C or \leq 32°F) water temperatures require the trapping facility to temporarily modify or cease operations.
+Additionally, high ( $\geq$ 21°C or $\geq$ 70°F) and low ( $\leq$ 0°C or $\leq$ 32°F) water temperatures require the trapping facility to temporarily modify or cease operations.

-During SY2021, the trap was closed November 13, 2020 through March 1, 2021 for the winter (Appendix A-1).
-Outside the winter and weekend closures, daily trapping rates varied from 18 to 80%.
-For steelhead, 93.4% of the fish passed the window while the trap was open (Appendix A-2).
-The majority of the steelhead run crossed LGR in the fall of 2020, but a second small pulse occurred in mid-March and April 2021.
-For Chinook Salmon, 71.6% of the fish passed the window while the trap was open (Appendix A-3).
-More information about the trap logistics can be found in Harmon (2003), Steinhorst et al. (2010), and USACE (2020, 2021).
+During SY2022, the trap was closed November 19, 2021 through March 1, 2022 for the winter (Appendix A-1).
+Outside the winter and weekend closures, daily trapping rates varied from 18 to 70%.
+For steelhead, 94.7% of the fish passed the window while the trap was open (Appendix A-2).
+The majority of the steelhead run crossed LGR in the fall of 2021, but a second small pulse occurred in mid-March and April 2022.
+For Chinook Salmon, 73.3% of the fish passed the window while the trap was open (Appendix A-3).
+More information about the trap logistics can be found in Harmon (2003), Steinhorst et al. (2010), and USACE (2021, 2022).

 Standard methods were used by NMFS and IDFG staff to process and biologically sample fish at the trap.
-All fish captured were anesthetized; examined for external marks, tags, and injuries; scanned for a coded wire tag (CWT) or passive integrated transponder (PIT) tag; and measured for fork length (FL, nearest cm).
-Number of fish processed each day at the LGR trap in SY2021 ranged from two fish to 726 fish.
-Each fish was directly handled for a minimum of 15 seconds to a maximum of 1 minute and 15 seconds.
+All fish captured were anesthetized; examined for external marks, tags, and injuries; scanned for a coded wire tag (CWT) and passive integrated transponder (PIT) tag; and measured for fork length (FL, nearest cm).
+Number of fish processed each day at the LGR trap in SY2022 ranged from three fish to 744 fish.
+Each fish was directly handled for a minimum of 15 seconds to a maximum of 1 minute and 15 seconds (Nolan Smith, PSMFC, personal communication).